Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 Keep Your Mind Occupied

-This is perhaps one of the most important thing.
-Narcissists likes to mess up our mind so diverting your attention to other things will greatly help.
+This is perhaps one of the most important things.
+Narcissists like to mess up our minds so diverting your attention to other things will greatly help.
 Just try not to think too much about the narcissist.

 You can do lots of things to disengage your mind:

 - Call up a friend (but don’t talk about the narcissist).

 - Try the 30 days self-care challenge.

 - Pursue your favorite hobbies (art, music, yoga, dance, or whatever you like).

 Journaling your thoughts and emotions offers great catharsis.
 Just write down whatever is going on in your mind.
 However, ensure that you keep your journal hidden away from the narcissist.
 If the narcissist gets to know about how you’re feeling they will use it to their advantage.

 Keep Minimum Contact